 IEEE strives to make membership affordable to everyone.
-IEEE offers the e-Membership option to new and renewing members in countries where the per capita Gross Domestic Product (GDP) is less than US$15,000.
-IEEE uses a three-year average of this data published by the United Nations in determining which countries are eligible.
-Members who do not live in one of these developing nations have the Special Circumstances option available to them, which discounts IEEE membership 50% when they are retired, unemployed or meet the minimum income provision; and also gives them the print publications, though only a few dollars more than e-Membership.
+IEEE offers the e-Membership option to new and renewing members in countries where the per capita Gross Domestic Product (GDP) is less than US$14,700.
+IEEE uses a three-year average of this data, published by the United Nations, in determining which countries are eligible.
+Members who do not live in one of these developing nations have the Special Circumstances option available to them, which discounts IEEE membership 50% when they are retired, unemployed, or meet the minimum income provision.
+It also gives them the print publications, though only a few dollars more than e-Membership.

 You will need to renew online to do this.
 Follow the instructions here for choosing e-Membership when you renew.

 Be sure you have a complete mailing address in your profile, including the Country.
 If you do not enter this information, or if it is a country that is not eligible for e-Membership, you will not see the option displayed.
 Click on 'Change Address' from your member profile to update this information.
 Also be sure you have a valid email address in your profile to ensure you receive your membership materials and publications.

 You will be able to access a PDF that contains your membership card and membership materials at the time you checkout and complete membership, in your Memberships and Subscriptions History page within your online profile, or through myIEEE.

 No, if you choose the e-Membership option, you will not be able to claim a Special Circumstance discount on IEEE Membership.
 However, any additional society memberships you add are eligible for the Special Circumstances discount even if you choose e-Membership for IEEE Membership.

 No, students and affiliates do not qualify.
 IEEE membership rates are already discounted for students, and in fact are even less than e-Membership rates.
 Individual societies decide their membership dues and the types of membership options available.